joelweinberger/personal-website/README.md

-The website of Joel H. W. Weinberger.
+The website of Joel H. W. Weinberger, Go Edition!

 The public/img/lock.ico favicon is used under a Creative Commons Attribution-Share Alike 3.0 Unported license, courtesy of Wikimedia user